 Gaz’s Warm Up Tips:

 Remember not to rush this part of the warm up.
 If you don’t have time to perform a suitable warm up then you really don’t have time to perform your climbing session.
 A minimum warm up time should be between 20 and 30 minutes.
 As your climbing level improves the intensity and duration of your warm up should also increase.
 Do your warm up with friends and remember to use layering to regulate your temperature.

 “Save passive stretching for after your workout.
 Studies show that passive stretching before exercise doesn’t help the muscles warm up or lessen the stiffness/soreness felt the day after.
 It can lead to micro tears in the muscles that can lead to injury.” www.newheightsfitness.co.uk

-In the next article we look at The Climbing Specific Warm Up, including technique drills and will also examine the importance of warming down.
+In part 2 we look at The Climbing Specific Warm Up, including technique drills and will also examine the importance of warming down.